For more information

 Waltham, MA 02454-9110

-Brandeis’ Department of Near Eastern and Judaic Studies is one of the oldest and largest programs of its type outside of the State of Israel.
-We have the largest faculty in Jewish Studies of any secular American university.
+Brandeis’ Department of Near Eastern and Judaic Studies is one of the oldest, most extensive programs outside of the State of Israel, with the largest faculty in Jewish Studies of any secular American university.

 At Brandeis you have the opportunity to study with the scholars who are, in many cases, the foremost experts in the world in their field.
 Our internationally renowned faculty has published dozens of books and hundreds of articles.